 Q. Can you explain the industry you’re in, the work Allied Mask and Tooling does, and how Gigabot fits into your process?

 We are a secondary manufacturing company that is heavily involved in the automotive industry as well as the medical industry.
 We don’t normally deal directly with car companies such as Toyota or Ford, we deal with their customers.
 Their customers are typically molding, painting, metalizing, and assembling parts to get ready for the plant that will build the vehicles.
-So we are the customer of the customer of a major car company, which is referred to as secondary manufacturing.
+We make sure that the equipment we use, like the heaters for plating tanks, are reliable and won’t cause any faults in our products.
+We are the customer of the customer of a major car company, which is referred to as secondary manufacturing.
 What we do is create tooling to hold parts to be painted or metalized.
 Metalizing is an aluminum coating that is on headlights and taillights and allows the light to be reflected.
 We also create paint or metalizing masks which allow only some of the part to be metalized or painted.

 This is what a part looks like after metalizing and assembly.